 We would all like to increase the conversion rate across our sites.
 That part is obvious.
 But while executing A/B tests can definitely help you convert more leads into customers, it’s important to do things the right way, and not to test for the sake of testing.
 If you have all the moving pieces in place – such as success metrics, a good chunk of traffic, and a testing plan – then yes, you should probably be A/B testing.
 If not, focus your energy on those things first.

-For a deeper dive into E3’s optimization work, check out this case study.
+For a deeper dive into E3’s optimization work, check out our work for Airstream.

 Once you’ve got a strong A/B testing strategy in place, check out this awesome guest post by CRO expert Lars Lofgren on his 7-step A/B testing strategy for double or triple your conversion rates - a strategy we use in our A/B testing at E3.